vbetsch/agilo/README.md

 ```bash
 npm install
 ```
-2. Create your firebase config file and named it `.env.local` at the root of the project
+2. Copy `.env.example` file from root of the project, paste to same place, fill each field and named it `.env`
 ```dotenv
 VITE_API_KEY="your_api_key"
 VITE_AUTH_DOMAIN="your_auth_domain"